 If you’re a sole trader (and most of us start out that way) a business bank account isn’t essential.
 It is a good idea to have a separate bank account for your business though, because it’s much easier to keep track of money going into and coming out of your business.

-Most business bank accounts charge a monthly fee and that can be a shock after having a free personal account all your life 🙂 but some offer free banking for the first year, for example Santander’s Business Start Up Account.
+Most business bank accounts charge a monthly fee and that can be a shock after having a free personal account all your life 🙂 but some offer free banking for the first year.

-Some people starting small businesses use a personal bank account to avoid paying charges.
+Some people starting small businesses use a personal bank account like a BBT checking account to avoid paying charges.
 If you do this and your bank finds out they probably won’t be happy about it and may ask you to switch to a business account.